RayPT808/The-Pacemaker/README.md

 ![favicon](/assets/favicon/favicon-16x16.png)

 Upon opening the page in the browser next to the name of the website the "favicon" appears.
-The emoji of a weight lifting person supposed to indicate that the website is related to the topic of exercise, training, fitness, health.
+The emoji of a person running, supposed to indicate that the website is related to the topic of running, training.

 - Navigation, Header